 2020 EEI HEALTH FUND COLLABORATORY

 In partnership with the Equitable Evaluation Initiative, we’re working to build up Michigan’s evaluation ecosystem.
-Current and former Health Fund grantees are invited to join us for a deep dive into equitable evaluation, including discussions with peers, consulting, and coaching.
+Current and former Health Fund grantees will join us for a deep dive into equitable evaluation, including discussions with peers, consulting, and coaching.
 This collaboratory is modeled after similar EEI initiatives that bring philanthropy, nonprofit, and consultant partners together and bridge the unique perspectives of each area.

 In the first full-day session, participants will unpack the Equitable Evaluation Framework and explore current evaluation practices, pinpointing improvements to bring back to their own organizations.
 Then, three monthly calls will encourage participants to reflect, guide one another, and identify areas for growth.
 The final full-day session will bring everyone back together in person share experiences from the program and plot a course forward.